ApcarJo/laravelpassport/README.md

 Challenge from the Fullstack Developer Bootcamp at <a href="https://geekshubsacademy.com/">GeeksHubs Academy</a> where it's requested a backend api rest about a game chat app.

+The backend can be tested locally and/or using the deployed version at Heroku: https://passportlaravelapp.herokuapp.com/

 This Project has been done by [José Luis Aparicio](https://github.com/ApcarJo).